crazy-complete/crazy-complete/docs/documentation.md

 >
 > You can restrict completion to specific extensions by adding `{"extensions": [...]}`.
 >
+> By default, duplicate values are not offered for completion.
+This can be changed by adding `{"duplicates": true}`.
+>
 > You can make matching extensions *fuzzy* by adding `{"fuzzy": true}`.
 > Fuzzy means that the files do not have to end with the exact extension.
 For example `foo.txt.1`.
 >